-Specifically, people regretted ‘Paying PMI’ (private mortgage insurance) that comes with putting less than a 20% down payment onto a house.
+Specifically, people regretted “Paying PMI” (private mortgage insurance) that comes with putting less than a 20% down payment on a house.

-But like house buying, the regrets swing to both sides as one woman looked back and shared the regret of ‘not getting a master’s degree when it was cheap.’
-Considering that 40% of first time entering college students do not complete their bachelor’s degrees, it’s smart to think twice before choosing a major and taking out student loans.
+But like house buying, the regrets swing to both sides as one woman looked back and shared the regret of “not getting a master’s degree when it was cheap.”

-With the average wedding costing $32,641, it’s no wonder that couples regret the money spent on a single day.
-One former bride put it all on the line when she wrote that she regretted ‘a wedding that lived up to other people’s (who weren’t paying) expectations.
-Should have had my dang potluck and gone with a pretty sundress I could wear again.’
+With the average wedding costing $34,000, it’s no wonder that couples regret the money spent on a single day.
+One former bride put it all on the line when she wrote that she regretted “a wedding that lived up to other people’s (who weren’t paying) expectations.
+Should have had my dang potluck and gone with a pretty sundress I could wear again.”

 Throw a few things into your cart at Target and it adds up a bit, but multiply that action through the years, and it’s enough to create a bottomless pit of financial regret.